Symphogear: Symphogear Users

 Tsubasa Kazanari is a Symphogear Adaptor who fights the Noise using armor powered by song.
-She was once part of the idol duo "Zwei Wing" (ツヴァイウィング, Tsuvaiwingu), but after her partner Kanade sacrifices herself against the Noise, Tsubasa becomes cold and distant, refusing to accept Hibiki as a replacement at first.
-Though a popular idol, she initially rejects international performances, viewing herself solely as a weapon—until a pivotal moment reconnects her with Kanade's memory, allowing her to open up and resume singing.
+She was once part of the idol duo Zwei Wing (ツヴァイウィング, Tsuvai Wingu), but after her partner Kanade sacrifices herself against the Noise, Tsubasa becomes cold and distant, refusing to accept Hibiki as a replacement at first.
+Despite being a popular idol, she initially rejects international performances, viewing herself solely as a weapon.
+In a battle against Chris Yukine, Tsubasa suffers a near-death experience from the recoil of her own Superb Song.
+While comatose, she converses with Kanade's memory, catalyzing a gradual process of self-reflection as she recovers from her injuries and opens up to others.
 Her Symphogear, SG-r01 Ame no Habakiri (天羽々斬), specializes in close combat, generating blades across her body.
 Her primary weapon is a katana, adjustable in size to match her opponent's strength.
 As the granddaughter and heir of Fudō Kazanari, she is biologically his daughter and half-sister to Yatsuhiro and Genjūrō Kazanari, tying her to the influential Kazanari family.
-Her musical motif reflects her dual role, blending Japanese rock with her swordsmanship.
+Her songs feature traditional Japanese musical instruments mixed with elements of traditional J-Pop.